pratyushranjan2/Co-Op-Slow-and-Fast-Thinking/README.md

 2. Slower S2 agent (built using Monte Carlo Tree Search)
 3. Blocking Agent: These agents block the agents of opponent teams to prevent them from collecting rewards.
 <br/>
-More agents will be developed subsequently.
+More agents (cooperative nature) are currently under development.

 To run the simulation, the shell script ```run.sh``` can be used.